DoubleU-ANG/casa0016/README.md

   digitalWrite(YELLOW, LOW);
   myservo.attach(9);
 ```
-In loop(), read the value of rain sensor and use 'if' statement to determine how servo and yellow led act based on the value of rain
+In loop(), read the value of rain sensor and use 'if' statement to determine how servo and yellow led react to the value of rain
 ```
   rain = map(analogRead(A0), 0, 1023, 235, 0);
   Serial.print("rain = ");